-CASA of Kern County's goal is to protect and insure each child's right to a safe, permanent home.
-These children have come into the Juvenile Dependency court system as the victims of abuse, neglect and/or abandonment.
+CASA of Kern County's goal is to protect and ensure each child's right to a safe, permanent home.
+These children have come into the Juvenile Dependency court system as the victims of abuse, neglect, and/or abandonment.
 Their caretakers have been unable to keep them safe, so social services and the legal systems have entered their lives.

 The CASA volunteer is a sworn officer of the court whose job is to provide the juvenile court judge or referee with an independent assessment of the circumstances of the child.
 The CASA's report is drawn from their evaluation of interviews they conduct with key parties in the child's life.
 The CASA makes recommendations for the disposition of the case based on the child's total circumstances.
 In addition, the CASA attends all court hearings pertaining to the child.
 With the support of the program staff, they represent the interest of the child in the proceedings, which are normally scheduled every six months.